Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/dsp-lib-func.rst

 |cfloat   |       cfloat |   4x2  |  2x2  |  cfloat      |
 +---------+--------------+--------+-------+--------------+

-The parameters TP_ADD_TILING_A, TP_ADD_TILING_B, and TP_ADD_DETILING_OUT control the inclusion of an additional pre-processing / post-processing kernel to perform the required data shuffling.
+The parameters TP_ADD_TILING_A, TP_ADD_TILING_B, and TP_ADD_DETILING_OUT control the inclusion of an additional pre-processing / post-processing kernel to perform the required data data storage re-ordering.
 When used with TP_DIM_A_LEADING, TP_DIM_B_LEADING, or TP_DIM_OUT_LEADING, the matrix is also transposed in the tiling kernel.

 If the additional kernels are not selected, then the matrix multiply kernels assume incoming data is in the correct format, as specified above.
 When using the TP_CASC_LEN parameter, the matrix multiply operation is split across TP_DIM_AB and processed in a TP_CASC_LEN number of kernels.
-The accumulated partial results of each kernel is passed down the cascade port to the next kernel in the cascade chain until the final kernel provides the expected output.
+The accumulated partial results of each kernel are passed down the cascade port to the next kernel in the cascade chain until the final kernel provides the expected output.
 Cascade connections are made internally to the matrix multiply graph.

 Each AI Engine kernel in the array is given a sub-matrix, so the interface to the graph is an array of ports for both A and B.